aimansae/next-todoapp/README.md

 npm i react-hook-form
 npm i @hookform/resolvers

+Errors:
+ - Warning: Each child in a list should have a unique "key" prop.
+SOLVED: Key in render were nt direct child of map function, fixed by insertin key directly to the first child on the div

 The project is deployed using [Netlify](https://app.netlify.com/), you can find the link [here]()

 Netlify plug in download: